Sign in

 They wanted school staff to have more training and knowledge about GBV so that they could respond more appropriately and be better able to recognise potential signs of abuse.
 They also asked that schools took care around their confidentiality and didn’t share information inappropriately.

-You can also read about the positive experience a young survivor called Ella had, including how her school supported her and the difference it made.
+You can read about the positive experience of one young survivor called Ella, including how her school supported her and the difference it made.

 * Loading